 All State Laws regarding snowmobile use apply within the park.
 These include, but are not limited to, those found in Alaska Statutes Title 28, Chapter 39 and the Alaska Administrative Code Sections 13 AAC 04.400 through 13 AAC 04.420.

 In addition to State law, the following National Park Service regulations apply to the use of snowmobiles within the park:

 - The use of snowmachines is prohibited within the Exit Glacier Developed Area, except (a) On Herman Leirer Road; (b) In parking areas; (c) On a designated route through the Exit Glacier campground to Exit Creek; or (d) For NPS administrative activities.
-The Exit Glacier Developed Area (EGDA) is defined as 1) from the park boundary to Exit Glacier Campground Entrance Road, all areas within 150 meters of the centerline of the Exit Glacier Road; 2) from Exit Glacier Campground Entrance Road to the end of the main paved trail, all park areas within 300 meters of any paved surface, excluding Exit Creek; or 3) all park areas within 300 meters of the terminus of Exit Glacier, excluding Exit Creek.
+The Exit Glacier Developed Area (EGDA) is defined as 1) from the park boundary to Exit Glacier Campground Entrance Road, all areas within 350 meters (382 yards) of the centerline of the Exit Glacier Road; 2) from Exit Glacier Campground Entrance Road to the end of the main paved trail, all park areas within 500 meters (546 yards) of any paved surface, excluding Exit Creek; or 3) all park areas within 300 meters (328 yards) of the terminus of Exit Glacier, excluding Exit Creek.
 A map showing these boundaries, called the Exit Glacier Developed Area - Winter Map, is available as a PDF download, by contacting the park.

 - Snowmobiles may not make excessive noise.
 This is generally defined as a maximum decibel level of 78 at or near full throttle measured at 50 feet using an A weighted scale.
 (36 CFR 2.18 (d)(1))